Sources

 1906

-In the US, Robert Goddard ponders the idea of electric rocket propulsion in his personal notes.
+In the US, Robert Goddard ponders the idea of solar-powered, electric rocket propulsion in his personal notes.

 1907

-N. V. Gerasimov applies for patent of solid-fueled rocket with a gyroscopic stabilization.
+In Russia, N. V. Gerasimov applies for a patent for a solid-propellant rocket with gyroscopic stabilization.

 1908